Hendrikjen/pedigree_programme/README.md

 </details>

 ## Contribution and citation
-I want to thank and express my deep gratitude to all of my collaborators who contributed to this project and who never failed to come up with helpful recommandations, fresh ideas and new perspectives.
-The unconditional support, encouragement and guidance of my supervisors Annika Freudiger, Thomas Gatter, Peter Stadler and Anja Widdig was essential for bringing this project to a successful end.
+I want to thank and express my deep gratitude to all people who contributed to this project and who never failed to come up with helpful recommandations, fresh ideas and new perspectives.
+Especially, the unconditional support, encouragement and guidance of my supervisors A. Freudiger, T. Gatter, P. Stadler and A. Widdig was essential for bringing this project to a successful end.

 Please use the BibTex format, provided by Github or cite this programme as